 Outer Sydney Orbital Stage 1 corridor investigation

-Transport for NSW recently consulted on a recommended corridor of land for the Outer Sydney Orbital for a possible future motorway and freight rail line.
+Transport for NSW consulted on a recommended corridor of land for the Outer Sydney Orbital for a possible future motorway and freight rail line.
 The consultation period finished on 1 June 2018.

 A motorway and freight rail line corridor would: